 The free trial has monthly data limits that don’t make it feasible for long term use, but it is a great way to test the waters.

-Though Vyper’s Mac setup guide leaves far too much to be desired, their service has unique features such as a kill-switch mechanism and the ability to dynamically choose which of your applications send data over the VPN tunnel.
+Though Vyper’s Mac setup guide could use some work, their service has unique features such as a kill-switch mechanism and the ability to dynamically choose which of your applications send data over the VPN tunnel.

 Alongside the obvious security and privacy related benefits, getting to terms with a VPN service is something every Mac user should get acquainted with in 2016.